LuciaGaud/CodeChallenges/Role playing game/readme.md

 ## License

-This project is open source and available under the [MIT License].
+This project is open source and available under the [MIT License] and created under the guidance of freeCodeCamp.org.